One Piece: Pirate Warriors (video game): Gameplay

 Pirate Warriors is an action game incorporating elements from both the Dynasty Warriors series and the One Piece series.
 The game's story mode, Main Log, allows the player to play through the storyline.
 The Adventure mode uses Luffy to play through the events of the One Piece series and the battle mode allows the player to use characters in battles.
 In Another Log, the player can play through a character's storyline.
 With it are several stories exclusive to the game.

 Characters

 The game features a total of 13 playable characters.
-There are also numerous other NPCs who are exclusively fought with.
+Other characters from the series also appear as non-playable enemies.